trustedshops-public/ansible-ufw/README.md

 ---
 # Start the service and enable it on system boot
 ufw_enabled: true

+# Reset all of the ufw rules
+ufw_reset: false

 # List of packages to install
 ufw_packages: ["ufw"]